 The intrinsic physicochemical properties of carbon nanotubes raise many concerns about their effects on human health.

-In view of the deleterious effects that may be caused by certain carbon nanotubes (long nanotubes, which cause damage comparable to that caused by asbestos in the lungs), a classification is underway at the European level.
+In view of the harmful effects that may be caused by certain carbon nanotubes (carbon nanotubes cause damage comparable to that caused by asbestos in the lungs and pleura), a classification is underway at the European level.

 In French :